Diagnostic Hearing Assessment

 - Free-Field Aided Test

-In an air-conduction test, test signals are delivered through a pair of headphones or insert earphones. - Bone-conduction thresholds test
+- Air-conduction thresholds test In an air-conduction test, test signals are delivered through a pair of headphones or insert earphones.

-In bone-conduction tests, test signals are delivered through a bone vibrator that conducts the sound directly to the inner ear.
+- Bone-conduction thresholds test In bone-conduction tests, test signals are delivered through a bone vibrator that conducts the sound directly to the inner ear.

 Tympanometry is a test of the middle ear function and the eardrum.
 It provides information on the condition of the middle ear and assesses the mobility of the eardrum by varying the air pressure in the ear canal.